klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/klay/transaction.md

 ## klay_signTransaction <a id="klay_signtransaction"></a>
-Creates a rawTransaction based on the give transaction information.
+Creates a rawTransaction based on the given transaction information.
+Usage examples are provided in [Working with Klaytn Transaction Types](./transaction/transaction-type-support.md).

 **NOTE**: The address to sign with must be unlocked.